quicwg/base-drafts/draft-ietf-quic-tls.md

 after any record fails an authentication check.
 In comparison, QUIC ignores any packet that cannot be authenticated, allowing multiple forgery attempts.

-Endpoints MUST count the number of received packets that fail authentication.
-If the number of packets that fail authentication with the same key exceeds a limit that is specific to the AEAD in use, the endpoint MUST immediately close the connection.
+Endpoints MUST count the number of received packets that fail authentication for each set of keys.
+If the number of packets that fail authentication with the same key exceeds a limit that is specific to the AEAD in use, the endpoint MUST stop using those keys.
 Endpoints MUST initiate a key update before reaching this limit.
+If a key update is not possible, the endpoints MUST immediately close the connection.
 Applying a limit reduces the probability that an attacker is able to successfully forge a packet; see {{AEBounds}} and {{ROBUST}}.

 For AEAD_AES_128_GCM, AEAD_AES_256_GCM, and AEAD_CHACHA20_POLY1305, the limit on
 the number of packets that fail authentication is 2^36.
 Note that the analysis